Hammered dulcimer: Strings and tuning

 A dulcimer usually has two bridges, a bass bridge near the right and a treble bridge on the left side.
 The bass bridge holds up bass strings, which are played to the left of the bridge.
 The treble strings can be played on either side of the treble bridge.
 In the usual construction, playing them on the left side gives a note a fifth higher than playing them on the right of the bridge.

 The dulcimer comes in various sizes, identified by the number of strings that cross each of the bridges.
 A 15/14, for example, has 15 strings crossing the treble bridge and 14 crossing the bass bridge, and can span three octaves.
 The strings of a hammered dulcimer are usually found in pairs, two strings for each note (though some instruments have three or four strings per note).
 Each set of strings is tuned in unison and is called a course.
 As with a piano, the purpose of using multiple strings per course is to make the instrument louder, although as the courses are rarely in perfect unison, a chorus effect usually results like a mandolin.
-A hammered dulcimer, like an autoharp, harp, or piano, requires a tuning wrench for tuning, since the dulcimer's strings are wound around tuning pins with square heads.
-(Ordinarily, 5 mm "zither pins" are used, similar to, but smaller in diameter than piano tuning pins, which come in various sizes ranging upwards from "1/0" or 7 mm.)
+The strings of the hammered dulcimer are wound around tuning pins with square heads (ordinarily, 5 mm "zither pins" are used, similar to, but smaller in diameter than piano tuning pins, which come in various sizes ranging upwards from "1/0" or 7 mm), and tuning requires a wrench as for an autoharp, harp, or piano.

 The strings of the hammered dulcimer are often tuned according to a circle of fifths pattern.
 Typically, the lowest note (often a G or D) is struck at the lower right-hand of the instrument, just to the left of the right-hand (bass) bridge.
 As a player strikes the courses above in sequence, they ascend following a repeating sequence of two whole steps and a half step.
 With this tuning, a diatonic scale is broken into two tetrachords, or groups of four notes.
 For example, on an instrument with D as the lowest note, the D major scale is played starting in the lower-right corner and ascending the bass bridge: D – E – F – G. This is the lower tetrachord of the D major scale.
 At this point the player returns to the bottom of the instrument and shifts to the treble strings to the right of the treble bridge to play the higher tetrachord: A – B – C♯ – D. The player can continue up the scale on the right side of the treble bridge with E – F – G – A – B, but the next note will be C, not C, so he or she must switch to the left side of the treble bridge (and closer to the player) to continue the D major scale.
 See the drawing on the left above, in which "DO" would correspond to D (see Movable do solfège).